How to use Jira Product Discovery

 When Execution Phase in Project Management Start?

-The Execution Phase in Project Management typically begins once the previous iteration of the PI Planning has been completed.
+The Execution phase of a project typically begins once the previous iteration of the PI Planning has been completed.
 PI planning is a process that helps teams plan and execute projects in an agile way.
 It involves breaking down the project into smaller chunks, or “PIs” (Planning Increments), which are then planned out over time with specific goals for each PI.

 What do Project Managers Need to Have to Start the Execution Phase?

-In order to start the execution phase, a manager needs to have:
+In order to start in the Project Management Execution Phase, a manager needs to have:

 1. A detailed project plan outlining objectives and tasks